Managing Sick Days

 At the first sign of illness

 Understanding how illness might affect your blood glucose can help you take the right steps to care for yourself.
-For example:2
+For example:

-- Monitor blood glucose levels more frequently, at least every 1 to 2 hours.
+- Monitor your blood glucose levels more frequently, at least every 1 to 2 hours.

 - Check your urine for ketones if blood sugar is high.

 - Stay hydrated.
-Drink lots of unsweetened liquids (sparkling water, diet soft drinks, bouillon, etc.) to avoid becoming dehydrated, at the rate of 250 ml every hour.1
+Drink lots of unsweetened liquids (sparkling water, diet soft drinks, broth, etc.) to avoid becoming dehydrated, at the rate of 250 ml per hour.

-- Talk to your diabetes care provider about any medications you take, or any unexpected blood glucose results you experience while taking them.
-Some cold medicines, antibiotics and other prescription and over-the-counter drugs are known to affect blood glucose levels.3
+- Talk to your diabetes care provider about any medications you take or any unexpected blood glucose results you experience while taking them.
+Some cold medicines, antibiotics and other prescription drugs are known to affect blood glucose levels.

-Get in touch with your doctor any time they recommend, as well as when you:1
+Get in touch with your doctor any time they recommend, as well as when you:

 - Have been sick or had a fever for more than 48 hours without improvement.

-- Have had 2 or more vomiting or diarrhea episodes within 4 hours.4
+- Have had 2 or more vomiting or diarrhea episodes within 4 hours.

 - Detect moderate to large ketones in your urine.

-- Your blood sugar is higher than 20 mmol/L with the presence of ketones (moderate to high) — type 1 diabetes
+- Notice your blood sugar is higher than 20 mmol/L with the presence of ketones (moderate to high) — type 1 diabetes.

-- Your blood sugar is higher than 25 mmol/L and you feel excessively drowsy — type 2 diabetes
+- Notice your blood sugar is higher than 25 mmol/L and you feel excessively drowsy — type 2 diabetes.

 - Experience symptoms that might signal ketoacidosis or dehydration, such as worsening abdominal pain, trouble breathing or breath that smells fruity or like acetone.